saphanaacademy/secure-sap-hana-client/README.md

 pip install /Applications/sap/hdbclient/hdbcli-N.N.N.tar.gz # macOS
 pip install "C:\Program Files\SAP\hdbclient\hdbcli-N.N.N.zip" # Windows
 ```
-When running your Python code on a Microsoft Windows platform, you only need to set encrypt=true.
+When running your Python code on a Microsoft Windows platform with the default crypto provider, you only need to set encrypt=true.
-On macOS and Linux, you also need to specify sslCryptoProvider and sslTrustStore.
+On macOS and Linux, for openSSL, you also need to specify sslCryptoProvider and sslTrustStore.
+For SAP CryptoLib, use sslCryptoProvider and sslTrustStore as above.
 ```
 from hdbcli import dbapi